-8 Types of Small Business Loans to Consider
+The Top 10 Types of Business Loans to Consider

 The Different Types of Business Loans:

 The SBA also offers Microloans, which provide financing that ranges from $10,000 to $50,000.
-If you’re a startup, have limited collateral, or simply need a bit of money to get up or running, a Microloan may be a good option.
+If you own a startup, have limited collateral, or simply need a money to get up and running, a Microloan may be a viable funding option.

-There’s also the CDC/504 Loan Program, which is designed to help small businesses expand or modernize.
+The SBA also offers the CDC/504 Loan Program, which is designed to help small businesses expand or modernize.
 It may help you finance large equipment or real estate purchases.
 CDC/504 loans usually come in larger loan amounts with a cap of $5 million and terms of 10, 20, or 25 years.

 2. Business Term Loans